tduemesnil/js-vat-validator/README.md

 ## Change the original jsvat.ts to TypeScript

 Better Type Checking generates more consistant Code.
+Use tsc -w to compile into jsvat.js

 ## countryA2 as first Parameter